SilKsPlugins/ShopsUI/README.md

 At the moment, commands must be used to configure the shop.
 More info on configuring the shops can be found in the **Commands** section.

 Shop whitelists/blacklists are supported.
 The permission you specify in the commands for setup are not exact however.
 If you put `eaglefire` as the whitelist permission, the actual permission would be `ShopsUI:groups.eaglefire`.
 The permission you specify has `ShopsUI:groups.` added to the front.

+### Migration

+If you wish to migrate from ZaupShops, you can simply run the command `/shop migrate`.

+If you used whitelists and blacklists with ZaupShop, you must also change some of your permissions.
+All existing permissions starting with `zaupgroups.` must be changed to start with `ShopsUI:groups.`.
+For example, the following permissions show their original and their migrated permissions:
+- `zaupgroup.epicguns` -> `ShopsUI:groups.epicguns`
+- `zaupgroup.vip` -> `ShopsUI:groups.vip`
+- `zaupgroup.mvp` -> `ShopsUI:groups.mvp`

 ### Commands